Wooden letters spellin Italian baby names for boys against yellow wooden background

 This brought lots of speculation from my family so much so that their ideas alone were sufficient to fill a list of Italian names for boys with well over 100 entries!

-If you are looking for inspiration to pick the perfect Italian name for your boy, this list can help.
 It is based on the most popular boy names in Italy and it has also the meaning most commonly associated with them.

 It follows the same format and idea of our list of 100 Italian names for girls that you can find here.